Moran296/nekudot/README.md

 	- git
 	- github, github copilot (follow docs)
 	- exa (installed with cargo)
-	- tmux
+	- tmux (installed with snap)

 ### tmux
+- install new version of tmux (>= 3.5). it is possible with snap! with `snap install tmux --classic`
 - tpm needs to be installed with `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`
 - in ~/.tmux.conf add line `source-file ~/nekudot/.tmux.conf`
 - ctrl + hjkl are for panes
-- alt + right/left are for windows
+- prefix + hl are for windows

 ### xbindkeys
 XbindKeys does not have a source command like other dotfiles so you need to create a a file manually and add the required commands